 Three versions of the DaCS libraries are provided with the DaCS packages: optimized, debug and traced.
 The optimized libraries have minimal error checking and are intended for production use.
 The debug libraries have much more error checking than the optimized libraries and are intended to be used during application development.
 The traced libraries are the optimized libraries with performance and debug trace hooks in them.
 These are intended to be used to debug functional and performance problems that might be encountered.
 The traced libraries use the interfaces provided by the Performance Debug Tool (PDT) and require that this tool be installed.
-See Appendix D, "Performance and debug trace," on page 97 for more information on configuring and using traced libraries, and Appendix C, "DaCS debugging," on page 91 for debug libraries.
+See Appendix C, "Performance and debug trace," on page 83 for more information on configuring and using traced libraries.

-Both static and shared libraries are provided for the x86_64 and PPU.
+Both static and shared libraries are provided for the PPU but only static libraries are provided for the SPU.
 The desired library is selected by linking to the chosen library in the appropriate path.
 The static library is named libdacs.a, and the shared library is libdacs.so.
 The locations of these are: